 One thing’s for certain- regardless of whether the elder stands as a friend or foe, the firework display of bursting white blooms is something you won’t want to miss.

-If you’re eager to get foraging, and are as excited as we are to celebrate the return of summer with a glass of elderflower fizz, take a look at the first of our pocket book series: Foraging Fairytales, The Elderflower Festival.
+If you’re eager to get foraging and are as excited as we are to celebrate the return of summer with a glass of elderflower fizz, take a look at the first book in our pocketbook series: Foraging Fairytales, The Elderflower Festival.
 It’s filled with folklore, bursting with foraging facts and crammed with delicious recipes.
 It’s the perfect companion for a summer filled with magic, adventure and mouth watering food!

 You can pick up a copy here, or drop us a message on Facebook or Instagram if you know anyone who might want to pop a few copies in their bookshop, boutique or café.
 Be sure to leave us a review, we’d love to know what you think!